 At Search Laboratory our specialty is international search SEO, so we are exposed to many clients, large and small, at different stages of the process to improve their online presence in foreign markets.
 This invariably involves translating their website and their search marketing campaigns.
-Unless you have done this a few times before, you are unlikely to avoid the trap doors that litter your way.
+Unless you have done this a few times before, you are unlikely to avoid the common SEO mistakes that litter your way.
 Get any of the key components of successful internationalization wrong and the consequences can be devastating.
 At best you may get limited or no search rankings; at worst you can waste money and damage your reputation.

 1. Translating Keywords